Introduction

 Advantages for Healthcare Professionals:

-- Improves diagnostic accuracy in challenging cases.
+- Improves accuracy in challenging cases.

 - Facilitates a more comprehensive understanding of ECG recordings.